frederic-perez/AmE-dictionary/data/dictionary.md

 __king of the jungle__ _idiom_ The lion, especially in cultural or artistic depictions.
 (Usually a misnomer, as lions typically inhabit deserts or dry forests, as opposed to jungles.)
 __kingdom come__ _n_ _informal_ :two: __1__ The next world: _a bomb that could blow us to kingdom come._ __2__ The end of time: _You can complain till kingdom come, but it won’t help._
 __kingfisher__ _n_
+__kingpin__ _n_ The most important person in a group or undertaking. _Syn_ bigwig, top banana _A years-long undercover operation finally yielded the evidence needed to bring down the country’s most notorious drug kingpin._
 __kink__ _n_ :four::hammer (kinks) _I was getting the kinks out._
 __kinked__ _v_
 __kinky__ _adj_ :two: __1__ _slang_ Given to unusual, abnormal, or deviant sexual practices. _We all have our little kinky secrets._ __2__ _informal_ Exhibiting unusual idiosyncrasies of personality; quirky; eccentric. __3__ _informal_ Attractive or provocative in a bizarre way: kinky clothes. __4__ Tangled or tightly looped, as a wire or rope. __5__ Tightly curled, as hair.